Investigator boards ship at start of probe into Suez Canal blockage

 The Japanese owner of the Ever Given said it had not received any claims or lawsuits over the blockage.

-Reporting by Yusri Mohamed, Additional reporting by Arpan Varghese; writing by Nadine Awadalla; Editing by Philippa Fletcher and Jon Boyle
+Reporting by Yusri Mohamed, Additional reporting by Arpan Varghese and Omar Fahmy; writing by Nadine Awadalla; Editing by Philippa Fletcher, Jon Boyle and Marguerita Choy

 Our Standards: The Thomson Reuters Trust Principles.